Kinkakuji Temple

 The Golden Pavilion in Kyoto

-As Japan’s former capital Kyoto has a rich history and an exceptional number of well-preserved historic temples and shrines.
-Kinkakuji Temple in Kyoto is one of these temples which has obtained status as a World Heritage Site.
-Not many visitors come to Kyoto without getting a glimpse of the sublimely beautiful Kinkakuji Temple, or to English speaking foreigners The Golden Pavilion.
+As the former capital of Japan, Kyoto has a rich history and an unusually large number of well-preserved historic temples and shrines.
+Kinkakuji Temple is one of those temples in Kyoto that has achieved the status of a World Heritage Site.
+Not many visitors come to Kyoto without catching a glimpse of the sublimely beautiful Kinkakuji Temple, also known as The Golden Pavilion.

-Kinkakuji Temple is an outstanding, gold-plated pavilion, scenically located in the Kitayama district at a tiny mirror lake with small islands and pine trees as the setting.
-Still mirror images of the trees reflected in the water picturesquely surround The Golden Pavilion.
-The small pond, the Kyokochi Pond was once filled with lotus plants.
-Due to its scenic location and its golden appearance, this is unquestionably one of the most famous temples in the entire country.
+Kinkakuji Temple is an outstanding, gold-plated pavilion, scenically located in the Kitayama district at a tiny lake with small islands and pine trees as the setting.
+Mirror images of the trees reflected in the water surrounding the ever-picturesque Golden Pavilion.
+The small pond, the Kyokochi Pond, was once filled with lotus plants.
+Due to its scenic location and its golden appearance, this is undoubtedly one of the most famous temples in the entire country.

-Originally, in 1397, it was built as a retirement pavilion for the shogun Ashikaga Yoshimitsu (1358-1408).
+In 1397, it was built as a retirement pavilion for the shogun Ashikaga Yoshimitsu (1358-1408).
 Ashikaga Yoshimitsu acquired the land around the lake from the statesman Saionji Kintsune.
-After the shogun’s death in 1408 the temple was eventually converted into a Rinzai Zen Buddhist temple in accordance with the shogun’s wishes.
+After the shogun died in 1408, the temple was eventually converted into a Rinzai Zen Buddhist temple following the shogun’s wishes.
 Later, the temple was renamed Rokuonji after the shogun’s religious title.

 The pavilion is an intriguing mix of three architectural styles.
 The ground floor is constructed in the architectural style of the Heian period (794-1185).
 This floor features a veranda and a fishing deck.
-The middle floor is laid out in the samurai style and has the Buddha Hall with a shrine dedicated to Kannon, as well as painted walls and ceilings decorated with birds.
-The top floor is designed in the Zen architectural style.
-Most famed is the temple probably for its sumptuous golden look.
+The middle storey is laid out in samurai style and has the Buddha Hall with a shrine dedicated to Kannon and painted walls and ceilings decorated with birds.
+The top floor is designed in a Zen architectural style.
+Most famous, the temple is probably for its opulent golden appearance.

 This is infinitely close to pure beauty.
 The panoramic setting is like an embellished naturalist painting and a true masterpiece of Japanese architecture.